mahinkat/CMSC320_Final/README.md

 ## Primary Analysis

 In this step of the data science process, we aim to build and train a predictive model to help us learn and predict what a player's archetype is likely to be.
 We chose to perform the Elbow Method, which involves optimal clustering in K-Means.
-Our objective is to see whether we can predict what role a player is likely to take on given their historical performance statistics.
+Our objective is to see whether we can predict what role a player is likely to take on, given their historical performance statistics.

 ### Import Libraries and Prepare Data